yum-food/TaSTT/README.md

 Basic controls:
 * Short click to toggle transcription.
-* Long click to hide the text box.
+* Medium click to hide the text box.
+* Hold to update text box without unlocking from worldspace.
+* Medium click + hold to type using STT.
-* Scale it up/down in the radial menu.
+* Scale up/down in the radial menu.

 ## Design philosophy